oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

     now on like this: ``from helpers import LCOH, epc``

 This concludes the addition of the heat pump and we can continue by adding the thermal energy storage.
-This time only specific invest cost are considered, as operational cost of heat storage are often negligible.
-Then again, the :py:class:`solph.components.GenericStorage` class takes some additional arguments we will supply.
+Again, we are considering specific invest cost as well as operational cost while charging and discharging the storage.
+Besides that, the :py:class:`solph.components.GenericStorage` class takes some additional arguments we will supply.
 Besides defining the in- and output with an empty flow, we pass the constant relation between their nominal flows and the storage's capacity to be optimized.
 The value of 1/24 is chosen so that the TES